gregoryw3/rocketWebUI/README.md

 ## rocketXbeeClient

-rocketXbeeClient is the ground station laptop and will mainly be solley receving data from the rocket xbee radio.
+rocketXbeeClient is the ground station laptop and will mainly be receving data from the rocket xbee radio.

 ## rocketXbeeServer